qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 * :guilabel:`Grid` let you customize grid settings like :guilabel:`spacings`, :guilabel:`offsets` and :guilabel:`tolerance` to your need.
 * In :guilabel:`Snap to alignements` you can change the :guilabel:`Tolerance` which is the maximum distance below which an item is snapped to Smart Guides.

-Snap to Grid and/or to Guides can be enabled from the :menuselection:`View` menu.
-In this menu you can also hide or show Grid/Guides.
+Snap to Grid and/or to Smart Guides can be enabled from the :menuselection:`View` menu.
+In this menu you can also hide or show Grid/Smart Guides.

 Composer items general options
 ------------------------------